 It’s such a beautiful deep green shade with just the perfect hint of gray.

 I knew I wanted a sleek, modern table and an assortment of chairs.
-It may seems strange but I wanted to have two sets of two different chairs and a bench for the kids to sit on.
-I would prefer to have all chairs but the kids will ruin upholstered chairs in 3 seconds flat so bench it is!
+It may seem strange, but I wanted to have two sets of two different chairs and a bench for the kids to sit on.
+I would prefer to have all chairs, but the kids will ruin upholstered chairs in 3 seconds flat, so bench it is!

 I fell in love with this table from West Elm!
 Coupled with these chairs I knew I had to have and these chairs that really spoke to me in the store.
 Plus, we snagged all of this at 30% off when they were having a sale.
 Score!